dimagi/logistics/docs/systems-administration/server-access.md

 ## Logging in to cstock

-Once on the VPN, you can access cstock by running:
+Once on the VPN, you can access cstock using the SSH command by running:

 ```bash
 ssh cstock@10.10.100.77
 ```

 If you have an individual user account, replace `cstock` with your username.

+For more information on using SSH, see [this page](https://www.ucl.ac.uk/isd/what-ssh-and-how-do-i-use-it).